bob-collective/bob/docs/docs/learn/builder-guides/metamask-snap.md

 :::tip

-Take a look at the [BTC Snap source code](https://github.com/bob-collective/btcsnap) and [our MetaMask Snap demo application](../examples/metamask-ordinals/)
+Take a look at the [BTC Snap source code](https://github.com/bob-collective/btcsnap), which includes a demo React app you can try out locally.

 :::